emicklei/artreyu/README.md

 	  type:		tgz
 	  anyos:    true

-When running the "assemble" command with a directory
+When running the "assemble"

-	artreyu assemble target
+	artreyu assemble

-Then the parts are downloaded to directory `target`, the parts are extracted, all content is compressed again into a new artifact and the artifact is stored.
+Then the parts are downloaded to a temporary directory, the parts are extracted, all content is compressed again into a new artifact and the artifact is stored.
+You can set the temporary director using the command flag `--target`.

-	/target
+	target/
 		my-app-2.1.tgz
 		rest-service.bin
 		rest-service.properties